 Our "Acro-Bag" which is a 50'x50' air bag used in freestyle skiing training in winter was added to the Adventure Park for a Summer Freestyle Training Camp.

-In the summer of 2014 Mount Sunapee proposes to add two new activities to the Adventure Park.
+In the summer of 2014, Mount Sunapee added two new activities to the Adventure Park.
+A Climbing Wall tower / Gravity Jump platform, and a Mining Sluice for children ages 4-12 were added.

-A Climbing Wall tower will be added which will also be a Gravity Jump platform into the Acro-Bag when the Freestyle Training Camps are not in session.